mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 nothing # hide
 ```

-Attempting to solve nonlinear state estimation with these measurements would not be possible, as the gain matrix would be singular.
+Attempting to solve AC state estimation with these measurements would not be possible, as the gain matrix would be singular.
 The same issue arises with DC state estimation.
 To prevent this, users can perform observability analysis, which adds non-redundant measurements to ensure a nonsingular gain matrix and a unique state estimator.

 Observability analysis begins with identifying observable islands.
-We have the ability to identify both flow observable and maximal observable islands, each of which can be used as the foundation for the restoration step.
+We have the ability to identify both flow-observable and maximal-observable islands, each of which can be used as the foundation for the restoration step.
 To provide a comprehensive analysis, we will explore both types of islands.

-In the first step, we focus on determining the flow observable islands:
+In the first step, we focus on determining the flow-observable islands:
 ```@example 6bus
 islands = islandTopologicalFlow(system, device)
 nothing # hide
 ```

-As the result, four flow observable islands are identified:
+As the result, four flow-observable islands are identified:
 ```@repl 6bus
 islands.island
 nothing # hide